 For Regular Notes considered to be issued with OID, the daily portions of OID will be determined as follows.
 A calculation will first be made of the portion of OID that accrued during each "accrual period."
 OID accruing during any accrual period will then be allocated ratably to each day during the period to determine the daily portion of OID.
 Treasury regulations relating to the tax treatment of debt instruments with OID (the "OID Regulations") provide that a holder of a debt instrument may use an accrual period of any length, up to one year, as long as each payment of principal or interest occurs on either the final day or the first day of an accrual period.
 The Issuer intends to report OID based on accrual periods of one month.
 Each of these accrual periods will begin on a Payment Date and end on the day before the next Payment Date.
-The portion of OID treated as accruing for any accrual period will equal the excess, if any, of (i) the sum of (A) the present values of all the payments remaining to be made on the Regular Note, if any, as of the end of the accrual period, and (B) the payment made on the Regular Note during the accrual period of amounts included in the stated redemption price at maturity, over (ii) the adjusted issue price of the Regular Note at the beginning of the accrual period.
+The portion of OID treated as accruing for any accrual period will equal the excess, if any, of (i) the sum of (A) the present values of all the payments remaining to be made on the Regular Note, if any, as of the end of the accrual period, and (B) the payment made on the Regular Note at the beginning of the accrual period.